rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 * {2} - masterTable
 * {3} - table columns

-## Security

-The code is built for reuse of the same credential name for all DBs.
-It may be a more secure set up if you use a separate credential for every ext data source.
-You may want to change the code to generate the cred names automatically.
+Run `azpm template` with these params to generate scripts using a template:
+* `-t` - an SQL template file name.
+It can be just the name of the file inside *templates* subfolder or the full path to a file eslewhere.
+* `-c` - a config file name.
+It can be just the name of the file inside *configs* subfolder or the full path to a file eslewhere.
+The config file must have the same format as *TablesMirror.json* or *TablesReadOnly.json*.
+* `-o` - either `master` or `mirror` to indicate which DB to run this script on.

 ## Applying the scripts

+Run `azpm sqlcmd` with these params to generate PowerShell scripts with `sqlcmd` calls:
+* `-d` - path to the folder with SQL scripts.
+It can be either a full path or `target_folder_name` under `scripts` subfolder of the current directory.
+* `-c` - a an optional config file name.
+It can be just the name of the file inside *configs* subfolder or the full path to a file eslewhere.
+The config file must have the same format as *config.json*.

+## Order of applying the scripts

 Follow these steps.
 There are certain constaints that force this order onto us.

 1. Create mirrors
-2. ALT master table - *remove mirror_key field from mirror table template if creating mirrors after altering master tables*.
-3. Create dummy ext tables - *it's hard to create valid ext tables on-prem, so just create dummy ones as an interface*.
+2. Create dummy ext tables - *it's hard to create valid ext tables on-prem, so just create dummy ones as an interface*.
-4. Create dummy SPs at both ends - *no body because ext tables are not ready and a remote call doesn't work on-prem*.
+3. Create dummy SPs at both ends - *no body because ext tables are not ready and a remote call doesn't work on-prem*.
-5. Move the DB to Azure Pool
+4. Move the DB to Azure Pool
-6. Add Master Keys
+5. Add Master Keys
-7. Add Ext Data Sources - *ths and following steps can only be done on Azure*.
+6. Add Ext Data Sources - *ths and following steps can only be done on Azure*.
+7. ALT master table - *remove mirror_key field from mirror table template if creating mirrors after altering master tables*.
 8. Replace dummy ext tables with real ext tables
 9. Replace dummy SPs with real SPs

+## Security

+The code is built for reuse of the same credential name for all DBs.
+It may be a more secure set up if you use a separate credential for every ext data source.
+You may want to change the code to generate the cred names automatically.

 ## Bootsrapping DB export for Azure SQL Pool